Diagnosis and Assessment (ELDA)

-The Certificate of Proficiency in English (COPE) comprises a series of tests which are described below.
-These tests are designed to assess your level of proficiency in the English language in order to demonstrate that achievement level to universities where the language of instruction is English.
+The Certificate of Proficiency in English (COPE) comprises a series of tests designed to assess your level of proficiency in the English language in order to demonstrate that achievement level to universities where the language of instruction is English.
 The COPE is currently accepted by the University of Toronto for graduate and undergraduate admission consideration.
 Transcripts can also be provided to other universities.

 Please read the following policy statements before contacting us.
 We will not respond to questions answered here.

 The cost of the COPE Test is $220.00 and the price of the TOP Test is $80.00.